uswds/uswds-site/pages/documentation/migration-V3.md

 <code>@use "uswds-core" as *;</code>

-In USWDS 3.0, <strong>uswds-core</strong> is the name of the package (or "module" in Sass terminology) that contains all the tokens, variables, mixins, functions, or placeholders used in USWDS Sass.
+In USWDS 3.0, **uswds-core** is the name of the package (or "module" in Sass terminology) that contains all the tokens, variables, mixins, functions, or placeholders used in USWDS Sass.
 If your project uses tokens, variables, mixins, functions, or placeholders defined outside of USWDS, you'll need to @use these as well at the top of the document.
 This includes Sass-specific functions.
 See [https://sass-lang.com/documentation/modules](https://sass-lang.com/documentation/modules) for more information, if your project uses any of Sass's built-in functions.

-Once each of your custom sass files include the <strong>@use "uswds-core" as *;</strong> line at the top, you should be done!
+Once each of your custom sass files include the **@use "uswds-core" as *;** line at the top, you should be done!

 Recompile your Sass and check for errors.